Angry Dawgs: No. 3 Georgia beats No. 2 Michigan 34-11 in CFP | Federal News Network

 Georgia (13-1) earned a rematch with Southeastern Conference nemesis Alabama (13-1) in the title game Jan.
 10 in Indianapolis.

-It was a little less than a month ago the Crimson Tide rolled through the Bulldogs, shattering their air of invincibility after a 12-0 regular season in which they were hardly challenged.
+It was 27 days ago the Crimson Tide rolled through the Bulldogs, shattering their air of invincibility after a 12-0 regular season in which they were hardly challenged.

+“All our guys did was work,” Smart said about how they responded to the loss and three weeks of being asked what went wrong.

-If there was any question about whether the damage from that 41-24 setback would linger, the Bulldogs answered them quickly.
+The Bulldogs quickly answered any questions about whether the damage from that 41-24 setback would linger.

 Georgia became the first team in the eight-year history of the CFP to score on each of its first five possessions and led 27-3 at halftime.